Friday, March 22, 2013

 Remember, there is no mirror flopping around to induce vibration in slow shutter speed shots.
 This shot of Dubai Knowledge Village was handheld at ¼ sec at f/2.5 at ISO 800.
 Yeah, there's a tiny bit of movement that you can see at 100%.
 But holy crap, this camera is hand-holdable.

 Both of these are straight out of the camera, too.
 No post at all.
+The NYC skyline below is a two-shot stitched pano, shot handheld as the mix light got gorgeous:

 The Fujifilm X100s is a machine purpose-built for documentary and street shooters.
-When I shot for papers, many photographers I knew shot with Nikons for daily but kept a Leica M and a 35/2 for their project work that really mattered.
+When I shot for papers, many photographers I knew shot with Nikons for dailies but kept a Leica M and a 35/2 for project work that really mattered.
 This is the first digital camera I have ever used that totally meets that bar.

 And it is dead quiet.
 Not Leica-quiet.
 Dead quiet.
 So much so that you might miss the sonic feedback that helps you to handhold better at slow shutter speeds.
 You can set a variety of artificial sounds at various volumes if you miss the feedback (one sounding almost exactly like an M6) but pretty soon you'll let go of even that.
 Silent is good.